devSiddharthKarn/login-control-system/README.md

 # login-control-system
-This is a advanced login system featuring storing user creadentials safely to the database sql, with encryption annd decryption through bcryptjs that hashes the password for safe storage and makes it unpredictable.
+This is a advanced login system featuring storing user credentials safely to the database sql, with encryption annd decryption through bcryptjs that hashes the password for safe storage and makes it unpredictable.

 to test and further make changes and advancements , begin with :   node server.js this will start the server....